BC-CSCI1103/Week04/README.md

 Animate.start () ~name:"Ring Demo" ~width:800. ~height:800. ~stopWhen:finished ~viewLast:view
 ```

 the `Animate.start` function is called with 6 inputs: `()`, `"Ring Demo"`, `800.`, `800.`, `finished` and `view`.
 The first argument `()` is a trivial example of a model that the application is managing.
 In this case, there isn't much going on so the model bears no information.
 The inputs `finished` and `view` are both *functions*.
-The former `finished : unit -> bool` is a function that is called by the `Animate.start` function with the model as an input and returns `true` or `false` depending on whether or not the application is ready to continue or ready to halt.
-For this first example, we define this function as
+The former `finished : model -> bool` is a function that is called by the `Animate.start` function with the model as an input and returns `true` or `false` depending on whether or not the application is ready to continue or ready to halt.
+For this first example we can define this function as

 ```ocaml
 let finished () = true
 ```

-The function is ready to halt no matter what.
-For the `~viewLast:view` input, the `view : unit -> Image.t` function will be called by the `Animate.start` function when the application has determined that it's ready to halt.
-It is called with the model (i.e., `()`), it returns an image that the `Animate.start` function will display.
+The function tells `Animate.start` to halt no matter what.
+For the `~viewLast:view` input, the `view : model -> Image.t` function will be called by the `Animate.start` function when the application has determined that it's ready to halt.
+It is called with the model (i.e., `()`) as input and returns an image that the `Animate.start` function will display before exiting.

 Given definitions of the `displayWidth` and `displayHeight`, say something like: